2019 Beanpot tournament: Preview, how to watch | NCAA.com

 Record against Beanpot teams: 0-0-1

 The 2017 Beanpot champs have started to flex since mid-January.
 Wins over No. 6 Quinnipiac and No. 9 Clarkson have pushed the Crimson to No. 19 in USCHO rankings.
-If Harvard beats Dartmouth this Friday, they’ll enter Beanpot action on a 4-0 win streak.
+Thanks to a win over Dartmouth on Friday, they’ll enter Beanpot action on a 4-0 win streak.

 RELEASE: Former Harvard Standout Scott Fusco Inducted Into Beanpot Hockey Hall of Fame https://t.co/8V695CH1wG #GoCrimson pic.twitter.com/tqTaa8k5zX— Harvard Men's Hockey (@HarvardMHockey) January 28, 2019